asaaaofficial/asaaaofficial/README.md

 - 👋 Hi, I’m @asaaaofficial
-- 👀 I’m interested in Backend Developer
+- 👀 I’m interested in Full-stack Developer
-- 🌱 I’m currently learning in Youtube
+- 🌱 I’m from in Indonesian
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on E-mail
-- 📫 How to reach me on my Github
+- 📫 E-mail: asaaa@gmail.com
-- 😄 Pronouns: Me
+- 😄 Pronouns: My name is Aura Shauma
-- ⚡ Fun fact: I'm a first-time developer
+- ⚡ Fun fact: This is my repository

 <!---
 asaaaofficial/asaaaofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.